 In 2013 there were about 17,900 Jehovah’s Witnesses in New Zealand, meeting in about 100 ‘Kingdom Halls’.

-The Pentecost is a Christian festival held seven weeks after Easter Sunday, and traditionally celebrates a Biblical event when the Holy Spirit descended on Christ's disciples after the resurrection.
+The Pentecost is a Christian festival held seven weeks after Easter Sunday.
+It celebrates a biblical event – the descent of the Holy Spirit on Christ's disciples after the resurrection.
 Pentecostalists believe in the fundamental truths taught in the Bible.
 English plumber-turned-evangelist Smith Wigglesworth advanced the Pentecostal movement in New Zealand with a series of revival and spiritual healing meetings between 1922 and 1924.
-A. H. Dallimore, who had lived in New Zealand as a young man, returned as an evangelist in 1927 and influenced many other people to become Pentecostals.
+A. H. Dallimore, who had lived in New Zealand as a young man, returned as an evangelist in 1927 and influenced many people to become Pentecostals.

 The earliest offshoots of the New Zealand Pentecostal movement are the Assemblies of God and Apostolic churches.
 A New Zealand branch of the US-based Assemblies of God was formed in 1927.
 During the 1960s the Assemblies of God came to be the largest Pentecostal denomination in New Zealand.
 The Apostolic movement arose in Wales in 1904–5.
 New Zealand followers formally linked to this British parent church in 1927.
 A Māori mission of the Apostolic Church began in Bay of Plenty in 1934.